LIT-Protocol/docs/docs/SDK/Explanation/authentication/authSig.md

 sidebar_position: 2
 ---

-# Auth Signatures
+# Wallet Signatures

-An `AuthSig` is a cryptographic signature that validates the ownership of a specific public key.
+An `AuthSig` is a wallet signature obtained from a user.
+Wallet signatures are required to communicate with the Lit Nodes and authorize requests.

 ## Format of an `AuthSig`